AvalZ/faq-yourself/README.md

 ### Before you ask for a meeting
+1. Debug your code.

-1. Google your problem, in English.
+2. Google your problem, in English.
 Keep it simple and gradually add search terms;
   * If you have a compile error/warning message, google it directly (possibly with quotes)

-2. Updates the software that gives you troubles to the latest version (unless otherwise noted);
+3. Updates the software that gives you troubles to the latest version (unless otherwise noted);

-3. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with its unkind users;
+4. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with its unkind users;

-4. Post your problem on various dedicated forums;
+5. Post your problem on various dedicated forums;
 * To find a forum use Google (e.g. "android forum")

-5. Ask on various dedicated [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channels;
+6. Ask on various dedicated [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channels;
   * How to use IRC?
 Google it
   * How to find an IRC channel?
 Google it (e.g. "android irc channel")